We’ve always loved Serie A, so to share the love we’ve got 10 classic Italian football phrases for you...

 Here’s AS Parma in the 1990's showing how they’re done by the likes of Asprilla and Crespo...

 Coccarda means rosette or badge.
-In football terms, the winners of the Coppa Italia get to wear this lovely symbol on their shirts for a season.
+In football terms, the Coppa Italia Winners get to wear this lovely symbol on their shirts for a season.

 So if your team's good enough to do the Serie A and Coppa Italia double then they can wear both the Coccarda and Scudetto badges together the following season.